 With Easter quickly approaching, it’s important to take the necessary steps to protect your cat from eating Easter lilies or similarly dangerous plants.
 The best first step is to avoid purchasing these festive plants.
 There are plenty of other beautiful flower arrangements and potted plants that can give your home a taste of the joy of Spring without putting your furry friend at risk.

 If your cat does start showing any of the signs of having ingested a toxin, you need to act immediately.
 Don’t delay seeking medical attention, as doing so could put your cat’s life at risk and increase the possibility of severe damage being done to his or her kidneys.

-Even if it’s after your regular veterinarian’s office hours, you’ll want to seek help by calling a pet hospital — as a cat ingesting a lily is considered a life-threatening situation.
+Even if it’s after your regular veterinarian’s office hours, you’ll want to seek help by calling our pet hospital or your nearest emergency veterinarian — as a cat ingesting a lily is considered a life-threatening situation.